houyi-tracing/houyi/README.md

 The biggest difference between Houyi and other tracing tools is that Houyi implements adaptive sampling for making sampling decision in a completely new way.

+Houyi contains two component:

+- Agent: Receives spans from Houyi client and transfer the requests for pulling sampling strategies from Houyi clients to Houyi collector.
+- Collector: Receives spans and requests for pulling sampling strategies from Houyi Agent .

 ## Features

 ### Span Filtering